Jaffe2718/Fabric-Microphone-Text-Input/README.md

 ### Operating Principles
 This mod uses [VOSK Offline Speech Recognition API](https://alphacephei.com/vosk/) to recognize the text from the microphone.
 The recognized text will be sent to the server as a player message when the user presses the `V` key.

-### What's New in 1.1.x
+### What's New in 1.2.x
-- Use [VOSK Offline Speech Recognition API](https://alphacephei.com/vosk/) to recognize text from the microphone instead of [CMU Sphnix](https://cmusphinx.github.io/), so that the recognition is more accurate and the recognition speed is faster.
+- optimized the acoustic model and microphone loading mechanism;
-- Add a configuration UI by importing [MidnightLib](https://github.com/TeamMidnightDust/MidnightLib) so that you can configure the mod to choose the language model, and since 1.1.0 we will not provide the language model in the mod package, you need to download the language model from [VOSK Models](https://alphacephei.com/vosk/models).
+- optimized the UI;

 ## Developer Guide
 ### Setup
-1. Install Java Development Kit 17;
+1. Install Java Development Kit 21;
 2. Install IntelliJ IDEA;
 3. Clone the project from my GitHub Repository;
 4. Open the project in IntelliJ IDEA and wait for it to finish loading.